Academany/fabzero/w1/intro.md

 * Move out of your comfort zone and stay there
 * Free your mind, forget what you already know, try new things
 * Be brave, take risks (not physical risks)
-* Things will go wrong, things will change continuously, you will loose work, you will break things, and you will not be able to find a solution immediately.
-You will need to control your stress.
+* You will need to control your stress.
 Can you handle it?
+  * Things will go wrong
+  * things will change continuously
+  * you will loose work
+  * you will break things
+  * you will not be able to find a solution immediately

 ### How Fab Academy works
+* Every week a different topic.
 * Basic principle is **Learn + make + share**.
 Based in the Scientific method
-* Every week a different topic.
   * Learn: Weekly class by Neil Gershenferld (MIT) by videoconferencing system.
 Student undertakes its own research
   * Make: Hands-on with local instructor guidance to complete an assignment.
 Is an iterative approach strategy where time management is crucial
   * Share: Student documents the experience through a personal portfolio
+* 3 levels of assesment
-* Student self-assesment: Student checks its progress against the _Assignments and Assestments_ document.
+  * Student self-assesment: Student checks its progress against the [Assignments and Assessments](http://docs.academany.org/FabAcademy-Assessment/_book/) document.
   * Local evaluation: Local instructors make sure you meet the required standard
   * Global Evaluation: Completing students go through global evaluation process
 * Graduation: Diploma vs Learning
 * Links to previous years archives and important docs
   * [Archives](archive.fabacademy.org)
   * [Fab Academy Handbook](http://docs.academany.org/FabAcademy-Handbook/_book/).
-Everything you want to know about Fab Academy
+More than you want to know about Fab Academy
   * [Assignments and Assessments](http://docs.academany.org/FabAcademy-Assessment/_book/).
 How the Fab Academy program is evaluated

 > Bookmark all these documents and pages